microsoft/FluidFramework/packages/components/client-ui/src/controls/README.md

 # Controls Library

-Provides a set of controls built on top of the Prague UI library.
+Provides a set of controls built on top of the Fluid UI library.

 ## Button